bdunn44/MediaElement.js-Vaadin/README.md

 =============

 * The Vimeo player does not support RPC calls.
-* For best results use `FileResource`s as media sources.
+* For best results use `FileResource` for media sources.
 Known issues with other types of resources include:
-	* `ClassResource` - frequent `java.nio.channels.ClosedChannelException`s.
+	* `ClassResource` - frequent `java.nio.channels.ClosedChannelException`.
 	* `ThemeResource` - seeking doesn't work in Chrome.